runwayml/learn/docs/create/train-models.md

 In addition to publishing open source, pre-trained machine learning models in the RunwayML platform, you can now train your own models!
 This guide will walk you through the steps of training a model, but first, here's a quick FAQ to provide some context to help you get started.

 ### What is a model and what does it mean to train one?
 Generally speaking, a model is a machine learning algorithm that has learned patterns within a given dataset.
-Instead of being explicitly programmed, it develops its own parameters for how to represent—or model—those patterns to make predictions about new data (such as to detect objects in a video) or generate completely new content that mimics the original data on which it was trained (such as synthesizing images from a collection of paintings).
+Instead of being explicitly programmed, it develops its own parameters for how to represent—or model—those patterns to make predictions about new data (such as to detect objects in a video) or generate completely new content that mimics the original data on which it was trained (such as synthesize images from a collection of paintings).

-Training is the process of providing a machine learning algorithm with data to learn patterns in the form of features.
+Training is the process of providing a machine learning algorithm with dataset to learn patterns in the form of features.
 RunwayML makes training very easy: all you need to do is to supply your own dataset (although we have some available for you to try) and determine the number of steps the algorithm should take to learn the features.
 During each step, the algorithm adjusts its values to output better results.
 For a technical demonstration of the visual patterns a machine learning model might learn, watch Gene Kogan's quick video on [What Convolutional Neural Networks See](https://experiments.withgoogle.com/what-neural-nets-see).

 ### What kind of model can I train?
-Model training is an experimental feature 🧪in RunwayML, and at the time of this writing (November 2019), you can only train a generative model for synthesizing images.
+Model training is an experimental feature 🧪in RunwayML, and at the time of this writing (November 2019), you can only train a generative model to synthesize images.
 Support for additional model types will be added in the future.

 ### What kind of dataset do I need?
 To train a generative image model, you need a collection of images.
 Suggestions for the amount, as well as considerations for how to source and prepare those images are below.
 RunwayML also provides some public datasets to try.